 Our production facilities are located at Shanxian, Weifang and Dingtao in Shandong Province, the PRC.
-Our total production capacity is currently 152,000 tons per annum, and will be reaching 172,000 tons per annum in 2018, comprising 97,000 tons of rubber accelerators, 30,000 tons of insoluble sulphur and 45,000 tons of anti-oxidant.
+Our total production capacity is currently 172,000 tons per annum, comprising 97,000 tons of rubber accelerators, 30,000 tons of insoluble sulphur and 45,000 tons of anti-oxidant.
 We also have a centralised heating plant at Shanxian which generates steams and electricity.

 Our products are sold under the "Sunsine" brand (accredited as "Shandong Province Famous Brand").
 Our customers are mainly the tire companies which rely on the automobile industry.
-We have over 1,000 customers around the world and continue to serve more than 2/3 of the Global Top 75 tire makers, such as Bridgestone, Michelin, Goodyear, Pirelli, Sumitomo, Yokohama, Hankook, Cooper, as well as PRC tire giants such as Hangzhou Zhongce, GITI Tire, Shanghai Double Coin Tyre etc.
+We have over 1,000 customers around the world and continue to serve more than 2/3 of the Global Top 75 tire makers, such as Bridgestone, Michelin, Goodyear, Pirelli, Sumitomo, Yokohama, Hankook, Cooper, Kumho Tires, as well as PRC tire giants such as Hangzhou Zhongce, GITI Tire, Shanghai Double Coin Tyre etc.

 As a chemical producer serving its global customers, China Sunsine continuously improves its manufacturing and environmental protection capabilities.
-Wehaveachieved GB/T19001-2008/IS09001:2008 standard for quality, GB/T24001-2004/IS014001:2004 standard for environment, and GB/T28001-2011 /OHSAS18001:2007 standard for occupational health and safety management system.
+We have achieved GB/T19001-2016/IS09001:2015 standard for quality, GB/T24001-2016/IS014001:2015 standard for environment, and GB/T28001-2011 /OHSAS18001:2007 standard for occupational health and safety management system.